manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md

 Maximum substring (either prefix or infix) length to index.
 Optional, default is 0 (do not limit indexed substrings).
 Applies to [dict](../../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#dict) only.

 By default, substring (either prefix or infix) indexing in the [dict](../../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#dict) will index **all** possible substrings as separate keywords.
-That might result in an overly large index.
+That might result in an overly large full-text index.
 So this directive lets you limit the impact of substring indexing by skipping too-long substrings (which, chances are, will never get searched for anyway).

-For example, a test index of 10,000 blog posts takes this much disk space depending on the settings:
+For example, a test table of 10,000 blog posts takes this much disk space depending on the settings:
 * 6.4 MB baseline (no substrings)
 * 24.3 MB (3.8x) with min_prefix_len = 3
 * 22.2 MB (3.5x) with min_prefix_len = 3, max_substring_len = 8